-For academic policies and information regarding Point's Access degree programs for working adults, Online degree programs, and Graduate degree programs, please refer to the College of Graduate and Professional Studies Academic Catalog, available online at point.edu/catalogs.
+For policies and information information regarding Point's Online degree programs, hybrid degree programs for working adults, and Graduate degree programs, please refer to the College of Graduate and Professional Studies Academic Catalog, available online at point.edu/catalogs.

-STUDENT CHANGES IN ENROLLMENT: Once registered through normal procedures, a student may enroll in ("add") or withdraw from ("drop") a course during the first week of the semester (the drop/add period) by completing the appropriate form in the Registrar's Office.
-Courses may not be added after the drop/add period has ended, as listed on the Academic Calendars (see p.
-5).
-Classes offered on a special schedule may be added until the end of the equivalent first week of the class.
+STUDENT CHANGES IN ENROLLMENT: Once registered through normal procedures, a student may enroll in ("add") or withdraw from ("drop") a course during the Drop/Add Period at the beginning of each semester in the University College or each session in the College of Graduate and Professional Studies, as listed in the Academic Calendar for each college.
+The add or drop must be completed by means of the appropriate form(s) provided by the Registrar's Office, in the Student Services Center in West Point or online.
+Courses may not be added after the Drop/Add Period has ended.